javascript-studio/schema/README.md

 ## Schema API

-The schema created by `spec` is a function that validates the given value.
+The schema created by `spec` is a function that validates the given value, throwing a `TypeError` if invalid or returning the given object if valid.
 For `object` and `array` specifications, the schema also allows to create proxy objects that validate reading from the object and assigning values: